69 Elegant Backyard Ideas for a Luxe Outdoor Space

 I think it would look great if we added some decorative molding or paneled columns to give the pavilion a more sophisticated and custom-made look.
 Maybe in white or dark espresso finishes to really enhance the overall design.
 What do you think?

-Perfect Outdoor Rugs to Define Sitting Areas
+Outdoor Rugs That Define Sitting Areas

 You know, when it comes to defining spaces in your yard, those outdoor rugs really don’t get enough credit.
 I love using them to create cozy areas for hanging out, setting up little seating spots, and adding a pop of color or design to the space without going overboard.